-It feels like every day that a new prefab ADU design pops up in our Instagram feed.
-They often seem pretty appealing, with sleek designs, short timeframes and approachable price tags.
-While many homeowners start their ADU research process by looking at prefabs, savvy homeowners end up choosing custom designs and site-built construction.
+Every day, a new prefab ADU design pops up in our Instagram feed.
+They often seem pretty appealing, with sleek designs, short timeframes, and approachable price tags.
+While many homeowners start their ADU research process by looking at prefabs, savvy homeowners choose custom designs and site-built construction.

 How much choice do I get for my ADU design?

-Prefab ADUs come in a few different size options, from a compact 400 sq. ft. to the state maximum 1,200 sq. ft.
-You also have the ability to rotate the unit and place it anywhere on the property outside of the required setbacks.
-Some also give a few options on exterior siding types (stucco, wood siding, etc.).
+Prefab ADUs come in a few different size options, from a compact 400 sq. ft. to the state maximum of 1,200 sq. ft.
+You can sometimes rotate the unit and place it anywhere on the property outside of the required setbacks, but preset windows and doors may become design limitations if they are not situated in just the right way.
+Some prefab offerings also have a few exterior siding options (stucco, wood siding, etc.).

-With a custom ADU, you’ll have the ability to make as many or as few design choices as you want.
-You’ll be able to choose the exact positioning, floor plan, size, interior and exterior finishings.
-Do you want high ceilings, a vaulted ceiling, a window exactly where you want it?
+With a custom ADU, you can make as many or as few design choices as you want.
+You’ll be able to choose the exact positioning, floor plan, size, and interior and exterior finishings.
+Do you want high ceilings, a vaulted ceiling, and a window exactly where you want it?
 No problem.
-Do you want your dream, modern farmhouse ADU?
+Do you want your dream modern farmhouse ADU?
 We'll take care of that for you.

 What is faster for my ADU project?

-Prefab ADU companies often make claims that their ADUs can be ‘installed in 2 weeks’.
-Of course, that doesn’t include key phases of every ADU project that need to be completed whether the unit will be prefab or custom-built.
+Prefab ADU companies often claim that their ADUs can be installed in 2 weeks.
+Of course, that doesn’t include critical phases of every ADU project that need to be completed, whether the unit will be prefab or custom-built.
 Every ADU project will require city permitting, which often requires a few months to assemble the plans, submit them to the city, and have the corresponding planning and building departments review them.

-When it comes to construction, the ‘box’ isn’t the hard part.
-No matter the type of build, you’ll still need contractors to take care of site work — trenching for utilities tie ins, grading the site, and installing a foundation.
-In our experience, that’s more than 30% of the on-site construction time, while the actual framing and finishing typically takes 8-12 weeks for our custom site-built ADUs.
+Regarding construction, the ‘box’ isn’t the hard part.
+No matter the build type, you’ll still need contractors to take care of site work — trenching for utility tie-ins, grading the site, and installing a foundation.
+In our experience, that’s more than 30% of the on-site construction time, while the actual framing and finishing typically take eight to 12 weeks for our custom site-built ADUs.

 Most prefab companies also require manufacturing lead time at their facilities.
-Manufacturing will often take 2 months instead of '2 weeks' and only can begin once permits are pulled from the city.
+Manufacturing will often take two months instead of 2 weeks and often only can begin once permits are pulled from the city.

-Prefab ADUs certainly have the potential to be completed more quickly, but with an efficiently run stick-built process, the difference in delivery time can be less than a month with Cottage's ADUs.
+Prefab ADUs certainly have the potential to be completed more quickly.
+Still, with an efficiently run stick-built process like the one used for Cottage's ADUs, the difference in delivery time is negligible.

 What is cheaper for my ADU budget?

-Similar to car ads, the prefab ADU ads advertise the ‘base price’ but the photos include all the extras.
-When comparing costs, it’s important to make an apples-to-apples comparison.
+Similar to car ads, prefab ADU ads advertise the ‘base price,’ but the photos include all the extras.
+When comparing costs, it’s essential to make an apples-to-apples comparison.

 In our experience, it’s common to see the following costs conveniently left out:

-- Specialist consultants: If the city requires a geotechnical report or boundary survey, is that included in my price?
+Specialist consultants: Is that included in my price if the city requires a geotechnical report or boundary survey?

-- Foundation: Is the foundation included?
-Does it include a durable, long-lasting slab on grade or perimeter footing foundation, or just a few helical piles?
+Foundation: Is the foundation included?
+Does it have a durable, long-lasting slab-on-grade, perimeter footing foundation, or just a few helical piles?

-- Installation: Does that include a crane for lifting the ADU over your home or trucking to deliver your unit from often out-of-state to the project site?
+Installation: Does it include a crane for lifting the ADU over your home or trucking to deliver your unit from often out-of-state to the project site?

-While custom ADUs can be expensive, you may be surprised to learn that Cottage's custom ADUs cost 10%+ less than prefab units of the same size and finish quality.
+While custom ADUs can be expensive, you may be surprised to learn that, when accounting for all project costs, Cottage's custom ADUs frequently cost less than prefab units of the same size and finish quality.

 Will a prefab ADU or modular ADU work on my property?

-Custom, stick-built ADUs can be configured to be the exact size and shape to work with your property.
-L-shaped or even U-shaped ADUs are actually common to work with limited backyard space.
+Custom, stick-built ADUs can be configured as the exact size and shape to work with your property.
+L-shaped or even U-shaped ADUs are common designs in limited backyard space.
 Construction is completed on site and doesn't rely on cranes.
-As long as we have a doorway's worth of width to walk through, we can build on your property!

 Which ADU type will have a better return on investment?

-Equity: If you need to obtain financing, how favorably will the bank appraise a prefab unit vs. real site-built construction?
-If you eventually plan to sell the home, how will a buyer value it versus a custom ADU that is architecturally designed to fit your property?
+Equity: If you need financing, how favorably will the bank appraise a prefab unit vs. actual site-built construction?
+If you eventually plan to sell the home, how will a buyer value it versus a custom ADU architecturally designed to fit your property?

-We’re big believers in potential for innovation in construction, but we’re not yet at a point where prefab or modular are worth the trade-offs.
-Interested in more space for you and your loved ones with an accessory dwelling unit?
-Contact us today using the link below for a Free, No-obligation Consultation & Estimate with one of our ADU experts!
+We’re big believers in the potential for innovation in construction, but we’re not yet at a point where prefab or modular is worth the trade-offs.
+Are you interested in more space for you and your loved ones with an accessory dwelling unit?
+Contact us today using the link below for a free, no-obligation consultation & estimate with one of our ADU experts!